gulpjs/async-done/README.md

 #### `callback(error, result)`

 If an error doesn't occur in the execution of the `fn` function, the `callback` method will receive the results as its second argument.
-Note: Observable and some streams don't received any results.
+Note: Some streams don't received any results.

 If an error occurred in the execution of the `fn` function, The `callback` method will receive an error as its first argument.